 1. Submit Penn State’s Graduate School Online Application.

-- Why have you chosen to pursue the Penn State Behrend MBA?
+- Why have you chosen to pursue an MBA at Penn State Behrend?

 - How will these studies help you achieve your personal and professional goals?

 - How will your participation contribute to the Penn State Behrend MBA program?

 - Indicate your current, or most recent, work and/or internship responsibilities.

 3. Upload a copy of an official transcript from each institution attended, except Penn State.

 Per the Graduate School of Penn State University, you must disclose all institutions attended in the Education section of the application.

 - Prior to applying, contact the registrar’s office at all institutions attended, except Penn State.
 The Graduate School of Penn State University requires that you upload a copy of official transcripts and list all institutions attended, regardless of credits attempted or completed.